bl4de/ctf/2017/BostonKeyParty_2017/Prudentialv2/Prudentialv2_Cloud_50.md

 ```

-I've run it and it was working like a charm:
+I've run it and it worked like a charm:

 ```